Administrative Report to the Governor

 - Human Resources

 The Department of Banking (DOB) is the primary state regulator for securities, consumer credit, state chartered banks and credit unions.
 Its mission is to protect users of financial services from unlawful or improper practices by requiring that regulated entities and individuals adhere to state and federal financial laws.
-Its mission is accomplished through communication with the public and other stakeholders, and by assuring the safety and soundness of state-chartered banks and credit unions by promoting cost-efficient and effective regulation.
+This is accomplished by communicating with the public and other stakeholders, and assuring the safety and soundness of state-chartered banks and credit unions through cost-efficient and effective regulation.

 The Department of Banking is responsible for the regulation and examination of financial institutions and various related entities chartered, licensed or registered by the state.
 The Banking Commissioner is charged with administering the banking and credit union laws of the state as well as the laws regarding securities and business opportunities.
-The Banking Commissioner also administers the Truth-in-Lending Act and other consumer credit laws and a major portion of the law concerning rental security deposits.
+The Banking Commissioner also administers the Truth-in-Lending Act and other consumer credit laws (mortgage, consumer collection, money transmission, etc.) and a major portion of the law concerning rental security deposits.

 The Department's customers include the general public, representatives of the public, regulated entities and consultants.
 The public at large, including depositors, borrowers, investors, landlords and tenants, and others who use the services of regulated financial entities, benefits broadly from agency activities.
 Agency services protect public funds in depository institutions, offer important investor and consumer protections, assist in dispute resolution and provide helpful public information.